vallettea/atlas/README.md

 <div style="float: left; margin: 25px; width: 200px;"><img src="figs/atlas.png" /></div>

 # Atlas
-Atlas is aimed to be **lightweight**, **fast** and **generic** interface to Titan.
+Atlas is aimed to be a **lightweight**, **fast** and **generic** python interface to Titan.

 It is based on RexPro protocol and offers multi-sessions possibilities.

 It enables to have typed (and rich) data structures associated with graph elements.
-That is you can make queries with a rich representation of the properties stored into edges and vertices: in Titan a property representing time will be stored as an integer or a float, which makes queries cumbersome.
+That is you can make queries with a rich representation of the properties stored into edges and vertices: in Titan a property representing time will be stored as a Long or a float, which makes queries cumbersome.
 Atlas lets you query Titan via **gremlin** but with a `DateTime` object for instance.

 ## Quick start